sartoriusrex/portfolio-v2/src/posts/how-this-blog-was-made.md

 With that data, I construct an ejs template that reuses header and footer components.
 I then write the template to a corresponding ejs file in the views directory using ```fs.writeFile```.

+#### Updating Posts and Preventing Full Rewrites

+The tools provided don't provide a simple way of checking if the date being written or read is new or old.
+In particular the markdown parser will simply create the file with a new updatedAt date, which can be problematic when you didn't update the post.

+The way I dealt with this problem is actually be keeping the list of blog data in a simple database file called db.json, to which I compare the new blog data.
+We construct a new array of the blog data using old, unchanged entries with new and updated entries and write that to the 'database'.
+This way, the keep the meta data -- especially the updatedAt date -- in tact.

 #### Dynamic entry object for Webpack

 Before I create any html files, though, I have to create my entry points for Webpack.
 Using the pages directory, I construct an object with the name of the page file and its path.
 For posts, I begin with the name 'posts1', since I will need to create 1 entry for each blog post (ugh.
 Annoying.
 And VERY non-performant).